turysanchez5/Protecting-VSI-from-future-attcks-HW/README.md

 Secure wireless networks, this mitigation can block unverified users to try any login attempts on the machine.

 Part 2: Apache Webserver Attack:

 Question 1
 Based on the geographic map, recommend a firewall rule that the networking team should implement.
 Provide a "plain english" description of the rule.

-For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
+Windows comes with a built in firewall which allows to block all incoming traffic unless on the list(whitelist) and vise versa with outgoing traffic unless it is in the list(blacklist).

 Provide a screen shot of the geographic map that justifies why you created this rule.
 [
 ![geo](https://user-images.githubusercontent.com/77302201/126853067-6ed300fe-54eb-475a-9104-3a348bce4d91.png)